outreachy/website/README.md

  - Track sponsorship information
  - Create a better way of displaying the list of potential Outreachy projects - e.g. allow searching, tagging for programming language or design or documentation or user experience

-# Technology Choices

-We evaluated a couple different choices:
- - CiviCRM
- - Wordpress
- - Red Hen
- - Django

-CiviCRM proved too clunky to use, and ultimately their data model didn't necessarily fit our data models.
-Wordpress might have been fine with a template plugin and would have good user experience, but with everything we wanted to do, we felt we would ultimately outgrow Wordpress.

-There are other proprietary tools for tracking sponsorship information, but since Outreachy is a project under the Software Freedom Conservancy and the Outreachy organizers believe in the power of free and open source, we have decided not to use proprietary software wherever possible.

-Django fit our needs for flexibility, data model definition, and future use cases.
-However, the Django admin interface is pretty clunky and intimidating.
-We wanted to have a very easy way for all our organizers to quickly edit content.
-The Wagtail CMS plugin provides a nice user interface and template system, while still allowing programmers to fully use Django to implement models.
-It also provides internal revision tracking for page content, which means we can easily roll back content changes from the wagtail admin web interface if necessary.

 # How does the Outreachy website tech work together?

 The Outreachy website is built on a [Python](https://www.python.org/) and a web framework called [Django](https://www.djangoproject.com/).
 Additionally, the Outreachy website uses a content management system called [Wagtail](https://wagtail.io/), which builds on top of Django.
 On the Outreachy webserver, we run [Dokku](http://dokku.viewdocs.io/dokku/), which helps us deploy new code, manage our Let's Encrypt SSL certificates, and backup the Outreachy website database.
 Only Outreachy organizers have ssh access to push new code to the server.